coco33920/sqs/sqs.typ

 minutes later she passed the orbit of the moon and said "Activate SDT, authorization Yule-Kappa-Delta-673".
 She felt the reaction of the shuttle as the space was constricted, mangled and distorted and the shuttle slipped on the first wormhole.
-The exterior was familiar, the fish eye lens like aspect of the system.
+The exterior was familiar, everything was as seen through a fish eye lens.